 - It is not environmentally friendly, especially if you are signing one original document for each party to the contract

-These disadvantages became even more apparent during the pandemic when getting everyone in the same room to sign contracts was impossible.
-As a result, the adoption of electronic signatures was accelerated across many organisations, and there was a greater appreciation of the benefits of electronic signatures.
+These disadvantages of physical handwritten signatures became even more apparent during the pandemic when getting everyone in the same room to sign contracts was impossible.
+As a result, the adoption of electronic and digital signatures was accelerated across many organisations, and there was a greater appreciation of the benefits of electronic signatures.

 How can you benefit from electronic signatures?

 Understanding the benefits of electronic signatures is often viewed through the lens of the disadvantages of wet signatures:

 Mailing a physical document to the counterparty(s), collating their signature pages, scanning the entire bundle and circulating the fully signed/compiled document typically takes days, if not weeks.
 You can simply set who needs to sign and even the signing sequence using electronic signatures.
 The fully signed document is sent to all parties when everyone has signed.
 Electronic signatures reduce turnaround time by an average of nine days, or roughly an 80% reduction in turnaround time (according to a LunarPen study in 2020).

 2) No more dependencies; signing is possible anytime and anywhere